ibm-cloud-docs/databases-for-enterprisedb/howto-changing-config.md

 # Changing the {{site.data.keyword.databases-for-enterprisedb}} Configuration
 {: #changing-configuration}

+{{site.data.keyword.databases-for-enterprisedb}} is deprecated.
+As of 15 March 2025 you can't deploy new applications.
+Existing instances are supported until 30 September 2025.
+Any instances that still exist on that date will be deleted.
+For more information, see Deprecation of {{site.data.keyword.databases-for-etcd_full}}.
+{: deprecated}

 {{site.data.keyword.databases-for-enterprisedb_full}} is configurable to change some of the PosgreSQL settings so you can tune your {{site.data.keyword.databases-for-enterprisedb}} databases to your use-case.
 To make permanent changes to the database configuration, use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to write the changes to the configuration file for your deployment.